alexnsouza6/software-architecture-the-hard-parts/Chapter 2/README.md

-# Discerning Coupling in Software Architecture
+# Chapter 2 - Discerning Coupling in Software Architecture

 Architects design fine-grained microservices to achieve decoupling, but then orchestration, transactionality, and asynchronicity become huge problems.
 Generic advice says “decouple,” but provides no guidelines for how to achieve that goal while still constructing useful systems.